Limit-Theory-Redux/ltheory/libphx/luajit_ffi_gen/readme.md

 return My_Struct
 ```

 By default function names are converted to camel case but it is possible to set a user defined names.
-See **Attribute parameters** section below.
+See **Attribute parameters** section below for details.

 There are 2 lists in [src/method_info.rs] file that contain additional configuration:
 - **RUST_TO_LUA_TYPE_MAP** - maps Rust types to Lua ones